kalobmj/cg-portal/README.md

-# Example
+# cg portal 🔴🔵
-An example greeter plugin
+A runelite plugin to show you what type of guantlet you are about to jump into